carpentries/workshop-template/FAQ.md

     Because any particular user can only have one fork of a repository, but instructors frequently need to work on several workshops at once.

+*   *Why use the `gh-pages` branch instead of `master`?

+    Because GitHub automatically publishes a repository's `gh-pages` branch as a website.

 *   *Why use Jekyll?
 Why not some other markup language and some other converter?*

     Because it's the default on GitHub.